Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/development-plan/schedule.md

 - R3: A user should be able to delete their account.

 **F4**: Raspberry Pi communication with server
-- R1: Raspberry Pi camera feed sent to datastore.
+- R1: Raspberry Pi measured parking spot data sent to the datastore.
 - R2: Raspberry Pi can communicate its existence to the server.

 ## Milestone Demo 2